Nuxij/nuxMail/docs/plugins/jme.rcpt_to.mailboxes.md

 	    	}```

 	    As you can see, each username key has an object value as well.
-This is because the configuration is shared between this plugin and ```jme.queue_outbound.accounts```, which requires some extra fields per username.
-For now though, you may just leave it empty.
+This is because the configuration is shared between this plugin and other ```jme.*``` plugins, which require some extra fields per username.
+For this though, you may just leave it empty.

 Example Configuration
 -------------